-National Treasures: The birth of the Scotland national team
+The birth of the Scotland national team 150 years ago

 First footing

-It all began almost 150 years ago when Scotland contested in their first official international against England in 1872.
+It all began 150 years ago when Scotland contested in their first official international against England.

-Although there were several unofficial encounters between the nations from 1870 until then, the contest on 30 November 1872 is officially registered by Fifa as not just Scotland's first international, but indeed the first ever football game to be contested by two countries.
+Although there were several unofficial encounters between the nations from 1870, the match on 30 November 1872 is officially registered by world governing body Fifa as the first football game to be contested by two countries.

-During this period, it was unusual for national teams to travel for matches.
-That meant in the 'unofficial' games that took place in London prior to 1872, a number of English players represented Scotland, despite Scottish players being invited to participate.
+During this period, it was unusual for national teams to travel for games.
+That meant in the 'unofficial' matches that took place in London before 1872, a number of English players represented Scotland, despite Scottish players being invited to play.

-There was ill feeling north of the border that the Scotland side did not have enough home-grown players.
+There was ill feeling north of the border that the Scotland side did not have enough homegrown players.
 This led to then FA general secretary Charles Alcock writing a public letter in Glasgow and Edinburgh newspapers offering an official match between 11 Scotsmen and 11 Englishmen.

-With Scotland yet to form a football association at this point, the offer was accepted by Queen's Park, both the nation's leading association club at that point and the oldest.
+With Scotland yet to form a football association at this point, the offer was accepted by Queen's Park - the nation's leading and oldest club at that stage.

-With a location and date to be arranged, captain Robert Gardner and David Wotherspoon of Queen's Park met with Alcock in London to finalise the details while competing in the English FA Cup.
+With a location and date to be arranged, captain Robert Gardner and David Wotherspoon of Queen's Park met Alcock in London to finalise the details while competing in the English FA Cup.

-Twelve months earlier, the first ever international rugby match had been contested by the same two nations at a cricket ground, and football followed the same path as 4,000 spectators watched both sides play out a 0-0 draw at the West of Scotland Cricket Ground in Partick, Glasgow.
+Twelve months earlier, the first international rugby match had been contested by the same two nations at a cricket ground, and football followed the same path as 4,000 spectators watched a 0-0 draw at the West of Scotland Cricket Ground in Partick, Glasgow.

 As captain, not only did Gardner lead Scotland on the pitch, but also off it.
 At a time when managers were largely non-existent, he was tasked with selecting the team to face England.

-He would pick a starting line-up consisting of only Queen's Park players who would take to the pitch in traditional navy blue, the same colour the Glasgow club sported at that time, and it is for that reason Scotland wear the same colours to this day.
+He would pick a starting line-up consisting of only Queen's Park players who would take to the pitch in navy blue, the same colour the Glasgow club sported at that time.
+And it is for that reason Scotland wear the same colours to this day.

-Home championships and global pioneers
+Home championships & global pioneers

-March the following year saw the creation of both the Scottish Football Association and the Scottish Cup, making it the second oldest cup competition in world football, as association football quickly became the most popular sport in Scotland.
+March the following year saw the creation of both the Scottish Football Association and the Scottish Cup, making it the second oldest cup competition in world football, as association football quickly became the most popular sport in the country.

-The next international to take place between both Scotland and England was in the same month as the Scots lost 4-2 in London.
-The fixture would become an annual event following the second official encounter, and it was in the next fixture in 1874 that Scotland claimed their first win at international level, winning 2-1 in Glasgow.
+The next international to take place between Scotland and England was in the same month, the visitors losing 4-2 in London.
+The fixture would become an annual event after that, and it was in 1874 that the Scots claimed their first win, triumphing 2-1 in Glasgow.

 As the game continued to grow, Scotland would enjoy a successful period in the late 1870s, claiming three consecutive victories over the Auld Enemy, including a 7-2 thrashing in 1878 that stood as England's record defeat until 1954.

-The following years would see friendlies introduced with Wales and Ireland, before the formation of the British Home Championship in 1883, igniting a competitive spark in the games and heightening the rivalry.
+In the following years, friendlies against Wales and Ireland were introduced, before the formation of the British Home Championship in 1883, adding a competitive edge to the games and heightening the rivalry.

-Due to complications with travelling, Scotland only competed against the other home nations in the early years.
+Because of complications with travelling, Scotland only competed against the other home nations in the early years.
 However, they would go on to make themselves a force, losing just two of their first 43 international matches.

-This dominance would propel Scotland to four of the first five British Home Championships titles, sharing two of them with England as joint winners.
+This dominance would propel Scotland to four of the first five British Home Championship titles, sharing two of them with England as joint winners.

-With the game progressing out of the 19th century, gradually becoming more like the game we recognise today, Scotland would be at the front of the pack spearheading a global movement in the sport as a pioneer with the rest of the home nations.
+With the game progressing out of the 19th Century, gradually becoming more like the game we recognise today, Scotland would be at the front of the pack spearheading a global movement in the sport as a pioneer with the rest of the home nations.

 A national obsession was born.